red lentil and rice soup

 instructions

-1. First you have to seek out the red lentils in an Armenian or Lebanese or Middle East specialty store, now also conveniently available at the local branch of the national natural whole foods supermarket chain.
+1. First you have to seek out the red lentils in an Armenian or Lebanese or Middle East specialty store, now also conveniently available at the local branch of the national natural Whole Foods supermarket chain.
 They look just like green split peas except they are a reddish orange color (putting split peas in orange dye is not an acceptable substitute).
 If you are lucky enough to score a bag, don't forget it in the closet like we did for so long.
 We have Isgouhi.
 You don't.

 2. So get started by rinsing the lentils.
 About six times or so until the rinsing water is clean.
+It helps to have a rice rinser, but you can probably manage this without.

 3. Then put them with the rice, quartered onion, and water into the pressure cooker and boil about 10 minutes uncovered.